shoui520/shoui520.github.io/docs/guide.md

 [High Quality Vocab Cards (“anime cards”)](https://animecards.site/)
 [I+1 Sentence Cards](https://refold.la/roadmap/stage-2/a/basic-sentence-mining)

 **The process of learning Japanese is as follows:**

 > **∞.
 Immersion is ongoing throughout this entire process.
 Keep this in mind.**
 > 0. [Tolerate the ambiguity](https://refold.la/roadmap/stage-0/b/tolerate-ambiguity).
 > 1. Learn the hiragana and katakana using the method as described above.
 > 2. Learn grammar using the method as described above.
 > 3. Download Anki and use the Tango N5 deck to learn basic words.
 > 4. After you finish the Tango N5 deck, move on to Tango N4.
 > 5. After you finish Tango N4, use [Quizmaster's Anki Guide](https://animecards.site/ankisetup/) to learn how to mine.
 > 6. Once you are mining, the process of learning Japanese becomes as simple as reading Japanese and listening to Japanese everyday, and adding unknown words to your Anki flashcard deck.
 > 7. You should now be just immersing (inputting) and making flashcards everyday.

 ### Final Notes
 That’s it.
 You can get fluent in Japanese just like that.
 But don’t forget that the most important part is immersion, Anki and grammar only assist your immersion.

 Music is not immersion.
 However, you can use the lyric sheet as reading practice.
-This guide would have not been possible if it was not for Stephen Krashen, Mass Immersion Approach, All Japanese All The Time, AntiMoon, Daily Japanese Thread/Itazuraneko, and my brothers and sisters here in TheMoeWay:tm:.
+This guide would have not been possible if it was not for Stephen Krashen, Mass Immersion Approach, All Japanese All The Time, AntiMoon, Daily Japanese Thread/Itazuraneko, and my brothers and sisters here in TheMoeWay.
 Thank you all!

 ### Further Reading